 That said, we have some concerns about Help-U-Sell’s overall business model.
 Although it offers low commission rates, the way it creates those savings may introduce unnecessary risks to your home sale.

 The simple fact is that you have a LOT of options to save on real estate commission fees.
 As the Help-U-Sell reviews we’ll cover illustrate, you’ll likely find better value — and fewer risks! — with other discount services.

-For example, our friends at Clever Real Estate offer a flat $3,000 listing fee (or just 1% for homes above $350,000).
+For example, our friends at Clever Real Estate offer a low 1.5% listing fee.
 Clever connects you with top full-service realtors in your area, ensuring you save big — but never compromise on agent quality or support.

 - Every Help-U-Sell office advertises discounted real estate commission rates, but actual fees vary between locations

 - More than 90% of Help-U-Sell’s offices have closed since 2007, suggesting that its business model is outdated and that competitors deliver better overall value